Michelangelo (Teenage Mutant Ninja Turtles): IDW Comics

-Michaelangelo is also the titular character of the miniseries TMNT: The Last Ronin.
-Set in a dark future where New York has been conquered by the Shredder's grandson Hiroto and the Foot Clan, Michaelangelo is the last of the turtles alive; Raphael drowned trying to kill Karai (who was left in a permanent coma by the same attack), Leonardo and Casey Jones were blown up by Baxter Stockman's Mousers, and Donatello and Splinter were betrayed and assassinated during attempted peace talks.
-Michaelangelo returns to New York after years of training with his brothers' weapons, but his initial assault fails and he nearly commits seppuku from shame, only surviving because he passed out due to blood loss before he could finish the job and was rescued by the still-alive April O'Neil and her daughter Casey.
-Mikey ultimately kills Hiroto in a final duel at the cost of his own life.

 Television

 1987 animated series

 Michelangelo's persona became strongly established in the 1987 animated series.
 He was often seen as a "Party Dude", which, though accurate in the 1987 series (which gave him this title in the theme song), accounts for only part of his personality otherwise.
 As the "party dude", he usually did not have much input in the team's plans, although he was still just as active as his brothers.
 He typically spent much of his time joking and socializing with other characters.
-He is most associated with the "Cowabunga" expression that became a pop culture phenomenon.

-Michelangelo had a fondness for pizza, even beyond that of the other Turtles; in the Season 3 episode Cowabunga, Shredhead, his pizza cravings annoyed the others so much that Splinter hypnotized him into refusing and denouncing pizza whenever the very word was mentioned, although the hypnosis was lifted at the end of the episode.
-He was essentially a provider of comic relief, alongside Raphael.

 Michelangelo began the series with his trademark nunchaku as his weapons, but the controversy surrounding the weapons in the United Kingdom led to scenes of their use being edited out of the local broadcast of the series.
 To compensate for this, the American showrunners dropped the nunchaku from the series entirely in the fourth season, replacing them with a grappling hook called the "Turtle Line" that served as Mikey's signature weapon for the rest of the show's run.